 Get immediate medical help for a TIA

-If you experience any possible symptoms of a transient ischemic attack, get medical help immediately by calling 911 or have someone drive you to a nearby ER — even if symptoms quickly disappear.
+If you experience symptoms of a transient ischemic attack, get medical help immediately.
+Call 911 or have someone drive you to a nearby ER — even if the symptoms quickly disappear.

 To find the cause of a TIA, medical personnel will perform a variety of blood and imagining tests.
 The carotid artery, which leads from your heart to your brain, may be checked for signs of blockages or stiffening, the American Stroke Association explains.